RobbieAvans/JsonRepository/README.md

 A C++ JsonRepository test project

 TODOS:
+  - Create an empty json file when it not exists
   - Use a relative file path in Repository/JsonRepository/FooJsonRepository.cpp
   - Testing remove function
   - Think about the usage of pointers/references